Get protected, get immunized.

-If you can’t get or don’t want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older and need a first or second booster dose.
+If you can’t get or don’t want an mRNA vaccine for a booster dose, you can get the protein-based vaccine if you are age 18 years or older and need a first or second booster dose.
 Only mRNA vaccines are available for additional booster doses.

 Research has shown mRNA vaccines provide the best protection for people with a weak immune system.
 For some people with a weak immune system, the Moderna vaccine may provide better protection than the Pfizer-BioNTech vaccine.
 Talk to your healthcare provider about which vaccine is best for you.

 Children age 6 months to 5 years who got the Moderna vaccine should wait 14 days before getting another vaccine.
 If they got another vaccine first, they should wait 14 days before getting the Moderna vaccine.
 Waiting helps to watch for any side effects from the Moderna vaccine.